Lumieducation/H5P-Nodejs-library/test-plan.md

 - [ ] Use copy & paste to create new content
 - [ ] Download and upload again
 - [ ] Load downloaded content in Lumi and try out
-- [ ] Upload downloaded content in WordPress instance and try out
+- [ ] Upload downloaded content in WordPress instance and try out (use the docker-compose in scripts)
 - [ ] Download HTML export
 - [ ] Check HTML export in Chrome, Firefox, Safari Desktop and Mobile Safari
 - [ ] Edit content, save and display